 If you've got an adventurous feline in your household, creating your very own DIY cat hammock is a great way to let kitties explore up high.

-It's an ideal addition to a wall or window; cat hammocks offer your feline greater visibility, as well as providing a convenient lounge spot once they've reached their destination.
+An ideal addition to a wall or window, cat hammocks offer your feline greater visibility, as well as providing a convenient lounge spot once they've reached their destination.
 Alternatively, you can make one for adding to ground level that acts like an elevated cradle to keep paws completely off the carpet.

 1. Macramé plant hanger DIY cat hammock